AdamSobieski/Narratology/Content/Knowledge.md

 1. Should `IReadOnlyKnowledge` be enumerable or provide an `AsEnumerable()` and/or `AsQueryable()` method?

 2. Should `IKnowledge` provide developers with means to provide `IEqualityComparer` instances for types?
-   1. If not, might developers be able to provide these using an argument to the `Query()` method?
+   1. If not, might developers be able to provide these using an optional argument to a `Query()` method?

+3. Should "and", "or", and 'not" be provided as builtin predicates?

-3. Should the API for rules use a special (builtin) predicate that receives expressions as its arguments?
+4. Should rules use a builtin predicate which receives expressions as its arguments?
    1. If so, rules could have consquent expressions using the special predicate.

-Should rules be able to express rule consequents?
+5. Should rules be able to have rules as their consequents?

-4. Should `IReadOnlyKnowledge` provide methods for loading sets of expressions and rules from resources?
+6. Should `IReadOnlyKnowledge` provide methods for loading sets of expressions and rules from resources?

-5. Should `Assert()` methods on `IKnowledge` include variants for providing attribution, provenance, and/or justifications?
+7. Should `Assert()` methods on `IKnowledge` include variants for providing attribution, provenance, and/or justifications?

-6. Are "shapes", constraints, and/or other data validation features desired for knowledgebases?
+8. Are "shapes", constraints, and/or other data validation features desired for knowledgebases?

-7. Is obtaining differences or deltas between `IReadOnlyKnowledge` instances a feature desired by developers?
+9. Is obtaining differences or deltas between `IReadOnlyKnowledge` instances a feature desired by developers?

-8. How should the knowledgebase interfaces, above, be compared and constrasted to alternatives, e.g., below, where sets of rules can receive interfaces to sets of expressions, as input, to produce interfaces to output sets of expressions?
+10. How should the knowledgebase interfaces, above, be compared and constrasted to alternatives, e.g., below, where sets of rules can receive interfaces to sets of expressions, as input, to produce interfaces to output sets of expressions?
     1. Above, rules can be added to and subtracted from collections which can contain both expressions and rules, on the fly.
     2. Below, sets of rules can process input expression sets to produce output expression sets.

 <details>
 <summary>Click here to toggle view of an alternative set of interfaces.</summary>